TareqNewazShahriar/Improve-Your-Code/README.md

 # Improve Your Code

+***This is not a code repository***

-Here we are showing way how to improve your code snippets from real life mistakes
+Here we are showing how to improve code, from real life examples and mistakes.